- Listing Type: Summer Programs

 - Environmental justice literacy and context

 Students will be active for at least a part of each day.
-Some days will include activities such as hiking, wading in wetlands or streams, or standing outside for lessons.
+Some days will include activities such as hiking or standing outside for lessons.